 - 4 cups/ 900 ml milk

-- 6 tbsp sugar, if the pudding is not sweetened
+- 6 tablespoon sugar, if the pudding is not sweetened

 - This cake contains 3 layers, 2 of which are flavoured with vanilla extract and 1 is flavoured with cocoa powder.
 In order to save baking time, you can prepare the 2 vanilla layers in one pan and slice the resulting base afterwards.
 Below is the recipe for 1 layer only, using ⅓ of the above listed ingredients.
 Therefore if you plan to bake the 2 vanilla layers together, use double quantity ingredients.